Susan Ella Beall

 - The following appeared on 16 May 1948 in The Dothan Eagle: Hamlin Tatum, eight-eight, retired Dothan barber, died unexpectedly at his residence, 207 South Oates street, about 11:30 o'clock last night.

 Survivors include two sons, Duke Tatum of Elba and Earl Tatum of Dothan; one daughter, Mrs. Leslie Norman of Lake Charles, La., and several grandchildren.

 Funeral arrangements will be announced by Ward-Wilson.

 - Susan Ella Beall died on 19 February 1956 at age 93 in Dothan, Houston County, Alabama.

-- She was buried at Dothan City Cemetery in Dothan, Houston County, Alabama.
+- She was interred at Dothan City Cemetery, Dothan, Houston County, Alabama.